subract/subract.github.io/content/posts/dashy/index.md

 Four hours later, [a new commit](https://github.com/Lissy93/dashy/commit/0894f71056d50cd787a532312691b8e488c05faa) appeared adding a prominent disclaimer to the authentication documentation page noting that the built-in auth isn't intended to protect instances on the Internet and directing users to use a reverse proxy or VPN.

 I applaud this change, but I don't think it goes nearly far enough.
 The main README is still the same, as are the other docs cited above.
 I didn't receive a reply to my email or to a follow-up sent 11 days later.

+{{< box info >}}
+**Update**

+I've just now found [an existing issue](https://github.com/Lissy93/dashy/issues/668) on the repo that raises these issues, posted in 2022.
+The primary dev asserts they're aware of the issue and hoped to address it in v2.1.2, which has already been released.
+I'll update this post further if/when those changes are completed.
+Until then, the issues raised and my recommendations stand.
+{{< /box >}}

 ## Recommendations